The following information is provided for reference purposes only and should be used at your own risk S50B30 (Euro) Engine

 Install splined shaft socket on splined shaft and insert socket pins into splined shaft cover holes.

-Verify socket pins are fully inserted in splined shaft cover holes and socket is fully seated on splined shaft cover.
+Ensure the socket pins are fully inserted into the splined shaft cover holes and the socket is fully seated on the cover.

 Loosen (break seize) splined shaft cover (splined shaft socket / 1/2″ impact wrench).